CoreText/Programmer-s-Notepad-Npp-no-plugin-conflicts-setup-/README.md

 If you want use Git features - it's better to download and install TortoiseGit.
 One more useful program is DiffUse - download and install it and hit `Ctrl+Shift+Alt+P` and add the absolute path to diffuse.exe to the user's `Path` environment variable.

-#### Useful links
+#### Some features

+- Better PHP support (autocomplete, commands).

+- Extended context menu.

+- Useful scripts collection for `Python Script` and `jN` plugins.

+- Themes collection and user defined languages.

-In the Explorer's Favorites you can find useful links to some popular services.
+- In the Explorer's Favorites you can find useful links to some popular resources/services.

+- Language-Help with helpful .chm docs and useful search engines.

+- Open `TODO.txt` using `Ctrl+Shift+Alt+Space` shortcut, or access it from the context menu.

+- While editing the document you can hit `Ctrl+Shift+P` (hotkey like in Sublime Text, vscode), type 10, and you'll see `Add 10 Lines`, press `Enter` key and after some time if you need more 10 new lines - hit `Ctrl+Shift+Alt+Enter` and previous command will be executed.